2020 Libyan protests: October 2020

 A protest in Sabha on 16 October criticised Haftar for poor living conditions in Sabha and the southern region in general, citing control of fuel supplies, growth of the black market and the shutdown of Sabha Airport.

 Protests and strikes were seen as widespread and nationwide with riots being held and the country seen at risk of a revolution by unknown commentators.
-Between 19–20 October, protests and riots against the government and the shortages on the nation occurred with no police involved but then, riot police took control of the protests in Tobruk and clashing with protesters in Benghazi.
-Peaceful demonstrations occurred throughout Libya between 22–27 October and led to shootings and quelling.
-Anti-France and a 2-day anti-govt movement was held in Tripoli.
+Between 19 and 20 October, protests and riots against the government and the shortages on the nation occurred with no police involved but then, riot police took control of the protests in Tobruk and clashing with protesters in Benghazi.
+Peaceful demonstrations occurred throughout Libya between 22 and 27 October and led to shootings and quelling.
+Anti-France and a two-day anti-government movement was held in Tripoli.

 Strikes against power cuts saw hundreds attend on 29–30 October.
 It was met with tear gas and plastic bullets and riots was met with rubber bullets.
 Riots occurred on 29 October by workers and ended violently with clashes.
-The general strikes was the worse since August.
+The general strikes were the worse since August.
 Benghazi and Sirte was the areas that experienced the unrest, according to local Libyan media.

 On 31 October 2020, Fayez al-Sarraj rescinded his decision to resign.

 Deaths and injuries

-The riots and protests in Libya has made the United Nations and Amnesty International to express "grave concern".
-The rival government to Khalifa Haftar resigned but on 31 October, refused and didn't accept the resignation.
-At least 4 deaths, according to CNN, were committed and blood was also seen by witnesses on the streets of Benghazi.
-13 injuries were reported in October alone by Libyan media and the opposition.
+The riots and protests in Libya made the United Nations and Amnesty International express "grave concern".
+The rival government to Khalifa Haftar resigned but on 31 October, refused and did not accept the resignation.
+At least four deaths, according to CNN, were committed and blood was also seen by witnesses on the streets of Benghazi.
+Thirteen injuries were reported in October alone by Libyan media and the opposition.

-Naming of revolt, slogans and fears of a Revolution
+Naming of revolt, slogans and fears of a revolution

 Revolution was being shouted on the streets of Misrata as police entered the critical stage of the protests.
-Amnesty international and the USA and the European Union has condemned the protests and has considered protesters to stay calm.
-Fears of a revolution was sparked by the slogan "Thawra Liban Libia" meaning revolution in Libya, Libya and "Allahu Akbar" was heard during gunfire in clashes in early September.
-The protests has been described numerously by international media and the western world as "uprising against presidents Haftar and Al Sarraj" or the "revolt of victory" after the resignation of the eastern-backed government.
-Another popular slogan throughout the south of Libya which was heard after poor living conditions protests was Ash-shab yurid isqat an-nizam referring to the popular slogan of the Arab summer and Arab spring.
+Amnesty International and the US and the European Union condemned the protests and considered protesters to stay calm.
+Fears of a revolution was sparked by the slogan "Thawra Liban Libia", meaning revolution in Libya, Libya and "Allahu Akbar" was heard during gunfire in clashes in early September.
+The protests were described numerously by international media and the Western world as "uprising against presidents Haftar and Al Sarraj" or the "revolt of victory" after the resignation of the eastern-backed government.
+Another popular slogan throughout the south of Libya which was heard after poor living conditions protests was Ash-shab yurid isqat an-nizam, referring to the popular slogan of the Arab summer and Arab spring.